binarydigitlol/binarydigitlol.github.io/content/about.md

 alias:
   - "contact"
 ---

-I go by the name Liz Roboto - some people know me as B online.
 I was born in New York City and grew up on Long Island.
 I went to college to get my bachelors in Computer Science and find my way into a career of tech support, product training, systems engineering, and web development.

 In 2017 I quit my tech job due to major burn out then took a full time full stack web developer bootcamp to pivot to become a software engineer.
 In 2021 I took a part time game development course via Code Coven to learn the foundations of Epic’s Unreal Engine and really enjoyed learning game making and design.
 Today I’m a technical director for a media brand in the health and wellness space and live with my partner and two husky lab twin dogs in Michigan.